bbw7561135/FL8Y-Machine-Learning/README.md

 python3 YNG_MSP_Training.py
 ```

-3. The overall results will be stored in YNG_MSP_result.txt.
+3. The overall training results will be stored in YNG_MSP_result.txt.

 4. To classify the catalog, run